TobiOlajumoke/DevOps-Projects/15.AWS_CLOUD_SOLUTION_FOR_2_COMPANY_WEBSITES_USING_A_REVERSE_PROXY_TECHNOLOGY/readme.md

 2. Create a free domain name for your fictitious company at Freenom domain registrar here.

 3. Create a hosted zone in AWS, and map it to your free domain from Freenom.
-Watch how to do that here
+Watch how to do that here.